 While it comes at the cost of a heavy battery and somewhat complicated wiring, a fish finder will enable an angler to take their game to the next level.
 This is especially true when environmental factors cause the fish to pull into deeper holes or congregate around submerged structures.
 A fish finder can highlight these areas revealing opportunities for using a bass jig.

 The trolling motor is also a great enabler, but a much more complex one to implement on a kayak.
-Weight becomes a serious factor as well as the complications of steering and powering the craft.
+Weight becomes a serious factor as finding the right size trolling motor can be difficult, with further considerations including the complications of steering and powering the craft.

 The trade off is increased range and speed that opens the door to fishing opportunities previously forbidden by those chained to the paddle alone.
 While many fishermen perceive the process as complicated and technical, mounting a trolling motor on a kayak is actually quite simple.
 Many individuals can build their own mounts using PVC or wood as a frame.